Feng Jicai’s short stories bring turn-of-century Tianjin to life

 In the introduction, Feng writes that in compiling this collection, he is performing an act of cultural preservation in the hope that these tales of local Tianjin celebrities won’t be forgotten by future generations.
 The resulting stand-alone vignettes describe the lives of, among others, miracle doctors, educated gangsters, an ill-mannered mynah bird, a master thief, and a man who sweats alcohol through his feet.

-“Tall Tales” is from our issue, “Tuning Up”.
+Tall Tales is a story from our issue, “Tuning Up.”
 To read the entire issue, become a subscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the iTunes Store.
+Alternatively, you can purchase the digital version from the App Store.